cjnaz/cjnfuncs/tools/deployfiles_head.md

 ### target_dir path keyword substitutions

 The `set_toolname()` call defines the environment paths for the tool.
-These paths may be referenced in the target_dir field for files or directories to be deployed.
+These paths may be referenced in the `target_dir` field for files or directories to be deployed.
+Target paths relative to the keywords may be specified, as well as filesystem absolute paths.

 Keyword | Maps to
 -- | --